petrostrak/common-business-oriented-language/04_control_structures_selection/README.md

 When the VALUE clause is used with condition names, it does not assign a value.
 Instead, it identifies the value(s) which, if found in the associated data item, make the condition name true.

 When identifying the condition values, a single value, a list of values, a range of values, or any combination of these may be specified.
 To specify a list of values, the entries are listed after the keyword VALUE.
 The list entries may be separated by commas or spaces but must terminate with a period.

+#### Overlapping and Multiple-Value Condition Names
+When multiple condition names are associated with a single data item, more than one condition name can be true at the same time.